taikoxyz/docs/src/content/docs/guides/bridge-tokens.md

 ---
 title: Bridge tokens
-description: This guide will help you use the bridge to send tokens between Sepolia and Taiko.
+description: This guide will help you use the bridge to send tokens between Holesky and Taiko.
 ---

-This guide will help you use the bridge to send tokens between Sepolia and Taiko.
+This guide will help you use the bridge to send tokens between Holesky and Taiko.

 ## Prerequisites